 Sony offers two different sound quality modes over Bluetooth.
 Depending on what you prefer — sound or connection stability — you can select the appropriate sound quality from the Headphones Connect app.
 By default, the headphones are set to prioritize sound quality.
 However, in case you want to prioritize connection, you can do so from the app.
 If you use a device that supports AAC, aptX, aptX HD, or LDAC codec, you should have the “priority on sound quality” mode enabled to get the best output.

 5. Use quick attention mode

 Sony offers the Quick Attention mode feature on both the WH-1000XM3 and the WH-1000XM4 headphones.
-Quick Attention mode makes it easier for you to quickly talk to someone, with your headphones on, without having to manually pause the playback.
+Quick Attention mode makes it easier for you to quickly talk to someone, with your headphones on, without having to pause the playback manually.
 So, if you want to have a quick word with someone, cover the right ear cup on the headphones with your hand to lower down the volume level — that way, you can easily listen to what the other person is saying and respond to them.

 6. Leverage adaptive sound control